-- Two years of teaching experience or two years of professional theatre experience earned in preparation for teaching - Permission of the faculty, which may include prerequisite or background courses - If the candidate does not hold a bachelor's degree in theatre including one academic year in theatre history and/ or history prerequisite or background courses may often be taken in the Summer Institute for Theatre Arts.
+- Two years of teaching experience or two years of professional theatre experience earned in preparation for teaching - Permission of the faculty, which may include prerequisite or background courses - If the candidate does not hold a bachelor's degree in theatre and basic course work in theatre history, prerequisite or background courses may often be taken in the Summer Institute for Theatre Arts.
 An assessment entry exam is required and is taken shortly after classes begin.